 This article shows you how to redirect traffic from HTTP to HTTPS for an Azure Front Door (classic) profile using the Azure portal.
 This configuration is useful if you want to redirect traffic from HTTP to HTTPS for your domain.

 - You need to have an Azure Front Door (classic) profile.
 For more information, see create a Front Door (classic) profile.

 Create HTTP to HTTPS redirect rule

 Under the Route Details section, set the Route Type to Redirect.
-Set the Redirect type to Moved (301) and Redirect protocol get set to HTTPS only.
+Then set the Redirect type to Moved (301) and Redirect protocol get set to HTTPS only.

-Select Add to save the routing rule for HTTP to HTTPS redirect.
+Select Add to create the routing rule for HTTP to HTTPS redirect.

 Create forwarding rule

 Add another routing rule to handle the HTTPS traffic.
-Select the '+' sign on the Routing rules and provide a name for the route, for example 'DefaultForwardingRoute'.
+Select the + icon for Routing rules to add the route.
+Enter a name for the route, for example DefaultForwardingRoute.
 Then set the Accepted Protocols field to HTTPS only.
-Ensure that the appropriate Frontend/domains is selected.
+Select the appropriate Frontend/domains to accept this traffic.

-On the Route Details section, set the Route Type to Forward.
-Ensure that the right backend pool gets selected and the Forwarding Protocol is set to HTTPS only.
+Under the Route Details section, set the Route Type to Forward.
+Select a backend pool forward traffic to and set the Forwarding Protocol to HTTPS only.

 The creation of this redirect rule will incur a small charge.